fhcrc/nestly/README.rst

 Templates
 =========

 ``nestrun`` takes a template and a list of control.json files with variables to substitute.
-By default, substitution is performed using the Python built-in str.format method.
-See http://docs.python.org/library/string.html#formatstrings for details on syntax, and ``examples/jsonrun/do_nestrun.sh`` for an example.
+By default, substitution is performed using the Python built-in ``str.format`` method.
+See the `Python documentation`_ for details on syntax, and ``examples/jsonrun/do_nestrun.sh`` for an example.

 Extensions
 ==========